 And if, like many parents, you think Youtube and the Internet should just be for play-time and recreation, Greg Whitby says it’s time to reconsider your position.
 Like all things, the new technologies can be used well, or very badly.
 But they offer great opportunities to teach our children well.

-AUDIO Click on the red arrow to hear Greg Whitby talk about the origins of our current school systems, and what a 21st century class-room should be.
+Listen to Greg Whitby talk about the origins of our current school systems, and what a 21st century class-room should be.

-AUDIO Click on the red arrow to hear Greg Whitby on the role of technology in 21st century schools and why Youtube could be as important as text-books and homework.
+Listen to Greg’s thoughts on the role of technology in 21st century schools and why Youtube could be as important as text-books and homework.